 Doctoral student positions at the University of Borås are announced continuously.
 All available positions are announced under ”Work at UB” at the University of Borås website.
 The vacancies normally pertain 80% research studies (3:rd cycle studies), the remaining 20 % constitutes departmental work such as administration and teaching.
 The estimated time to reach a doctoral degree with departmental work is thus five years.
 University of Borås grants full-time positions with adherent salary from the start.

-- Your CV (Curriculum Vitae) including references
+- A personal letter and a CV (Curriculum Vitae) including references.

 The application must reach the university registrator at the latest on the date specified in the announcement.
 Applications arriving too late will not be considered.
 Applications or documentation in paper form should be sent to the following address: